saeyslab/nichenetr/vignettes/model_construction.md

 network.
 In this first example, we give every data source the same weight (as given by the `source_weights_df` data frame provided by default by the nichenetr package).
-See the vignette showing how to use mlrMBO to optimize data source weights and the hyperparameters if interested in performing parameter optimization.
+See the vignette showing how to use NSGA-II to optimize data source weights and the hyperparameters if interested in performing parameter optimization.
 For the hyperparameters of the model (hub correction factors and damping factor), we will use the optimized values (as given by the `hyperparameter_list` data frame